Call Me (Nav and Metro Boomin song)

 "Call Me" is a song by Canadian rapper Nav and American record producer Metro Boomin.
 It is one of the dual singles from their collaborative mixtape Perfect Timing.
 The song was released for digital download on July 14, 2017 with the lead single, the title track of the mixtape.

 Music video

 The music video for "Call Me" was released on August 18, 2017 on Nav's Vevo account and was directed by RJ Sanchez.
 The video was shot in Magic City Club in Atlanta.
-Nav (rapper) and Metro Boomin are seen showing off Ferrari Portofino in the music video.
+Nav and Metro Boomin are seen showing off Ferrari Portofino in the music video.
 As of May 2021, the video has surpassed over 60 million views.